victorodoemelam/Pixel-Art-Maker-Project/README.md

 # Pixel-Art-Maker-Project
-This is my Google Africa Challenge Scholarship: Front-End (Final Project) Below is the link to the Live Project!
+This is my Google Africa Challenge Scholarship: Front-End (Final Project).
+Below is the link to the Live Project!
 _____________________________________
 https://victorodoemelam.github.io/Pixel-Art-Maker-Project/